microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 Azure monitor alerts are billed separately.

-Here is a quote from a partner using telemetry:
-_We have been using telemetry for some months now and have enabled 20+ apps as well as environment data from dev systems and build pipelines.
-Last month we ingested 800+ traces that corresponded to 2.3GB of data.
-Eventually we might hit some of those thresholds, but then we can decide if we want to spend money on telemetry (probably will) and how much.
-With our current setup, we will probably limit ingestion and once that no longer suffices, we will add sampling to the mix._

 Please visit the [FAQ](FAQ.md) for more frequently asked questions.

 ## How can I reduce telemetry cost?